bjulius/Capital-Slice-Build-Along/README.md

 3. **Week 3:** source control and documenting your Claude's skill
 4. **Week 4:** distributing and maintaining your Claude skill

 Starting today and for the next four weeks.
 I will post every Monday with analysis of the previous week and instructions for the next.
-Use the comment section of my post each week o ask any questions and discuss your build efforts throughout the week, I will follow the comments and try to respond as promptly as possible.
+Use the comment section of my post each week to ask any questions and discuss your build efforts throughout the week, I will follow the comments and try to respond as promptly as possible.
 So that everyone can benefit from this exercise, please use the comment section rather than messaging me directly.

 ## License